Masiche1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permissions to all subdirectories
+Creates a directory with permissions